NTx86/msnpserver/README.md

 # msnpserver
+WARNING: DO NOT USE THIS ITS VERY INSECURE AND BADLY CODED

 A server written in python for emulating MSNP

 Currently its not really in a usable state and the code is really messy and unfinished.